The coastal monitoring program has three major goals:

-- Provide high school students with an inquiry-based learning experience.
+- Provide students with an inquiry-based learning experience.

 - Increase public awareness and understanding of coastal processes and hazards.

-- Obtain a better understanding of the relationship between coastal processes, beach morphology, and shoreline change, and make data and findings available for solving coastal management problems.
+- Achieve a better understanding of the relationship between coastal processes, beach morphology, and shoreline change, and make data and findings available for solving coastal management problems.

-The Bureau of Economic Geology of The University of Texas at Austin has conducted a thirty-year research program to monitor shorelines and investigate coastal processes.
-An important portion of this program is the repeated mapping of the shoreline and measurement of beach profiles.
+The Bureau has conducted over 40-years of research monitoring shorelines and investigating coastal processes.
+An important part of this research is repeated shoreline mapping and beach profile measuring.
 Over time, these data are used to determine the rate of shoreline change.
-A problem we face is the limited temporal resolution in our shoreline data.
+A problem we face is the limited temporal resolution of our shoreline data.
 The beach is a dynamic environment where significant changes in shape and sand volume can occur over periods of days or even hours.
-Tides, storms, and seasonal wind patterns cause large, periodic or quasi-period changes in the shape of the beach.
+Tides, storms, and seasonal wind patterns cause large, periodic or quasiperiodic changes in the shape of the beach.
 If coastal data are not collected often enough, periodic variations in beach morphology could be misinterpreted as secular changes.
-The High School Coastal Monitoring Program helps address this problem by providing scientific data at key locations along the Texas coast.
+The THSCMP helps address this problem by providing scientific data at key locations along the Texas coast.
 These data are integrated into the ongoing coastal research program at the Bureau and are made available to other researchers and coastal managers.